 - Until they can talk, infants and toddlers tend to fuss when overwhelmed or uncomfortable.
 This is natural.
 They don’t have the words to tell you that they are hot, tired, hungry, or have a hair wrapped around their toe.
 Adults should observe children to figure out what they are trying to communicate.
-Additional tips can be found on IEL’s Fuss Management tip sheets, Comforting the Irritable Child and Planning Ahead to Prevent Tantrums.
+Additional tips can be found in IEL’s tip sheets, Fuss Management: Comforting the Irritable Child and Fuss Management: Planning Ahead to Prevent Tantrums.

 - The development of social and emotional skills is critical to the development of appropriate responses to interactions.
 Adults can observe children’s abilities to interact with others, express preferences or frustrations, take turns, and problem-solve with others to determine how to support young children and intervene when needed.
 IEL’s Children’s Social Competence Checklist provides additional social skills to watch for in young children.

 - Preschoolers are learning to recognize their emotions, understand and follow rules, use their communication skills in interactions, and manage conflicts with their peers.
 The Social/Emotional Development domain within the 2013 Illinois Early Learning and Development Standards provides a general overview of what most preschoolers can do by the end of the preschool years.